rcairman/foxess-t-series-ha-addon/README.md

 Data is read directly from the inverter (RS485 to TCP adapter) and published to the MQTT broker (e.g., *core-mosquitto* in Home Assistant).

+FoxESS T-series do not support Modbus.
+A simple, binary protocol is used on RS-485 interface.
+Data is updated approx. every 90sec.
+This is much better than via the cloud, but still far from what Modbus-capable inverters can offer.

+This project is not maintained, I made it for my own use.
+You are welcome to use and modify it at your own risk.

 ## Features
 - automatic MQTT Discovery in Home Assistant
 - measurements of power, voltages, currents, and temperatures